gpantera/Gosh/GoshCodingStyle.md

 ## Comments

-1. Don't comment out large sections of code with // or /* */.

-To comment out large sections of code, for example, because you intend to remove the code later, use preprocessor directive.
+To comment out a big block:

 	#if 0

 	#endif

-2. Don't comment-out or remove function parameter names to silence compiler warnings about unused variables in function parameters.
-Cast to void instead.
+To silence unused variable warning:

 	int Foo(int x,int y)
 	{	(void) y;
 		return x;
 	}

+1. Don't comment out large sections of code with // or /* */.

+To comment out large sections of code, for example, because you intend to remove the code later, use preprocessor directive.

+2. Don't comment-out or remove function parameter names to silence compiler warnings about unused variables in function parameters.
+Cast to void instead.

 Of course, it's generally best to remove unused parameters entirely.